-Years ago, we blogged about finding the right host for your website.
-Some things have changed since 2013, though, so we’re writing about hosting again.
+Years ago, we blogged about finding the right host for your website, but some things have changed since 2013!
+These things remain true:

 - Cornershop Creative doesn’t provide hosting; we leave that to hosting companies because hosting takes technical infrastructure and round-the-clock support availability we can’t provide.